cloudfoundry/credhub/docs/credhub-security-faq.md

 CredHub is a component designed for centralized credential management in Cloud Foundry.
 It handles the following operations for credentials: generation, storage, lifecycle management, and access.
 Pivotal Cloud Foundry Compliance and Security Guild can be found online at  https://docs.pivotal.io/pivotalcf/2-6/security/index.html

 ## What cryptographic libraries are in place?
-* Java JCA/JCE.
+* Java JCA/JCE
-* Java 1.8 javax.crypto
+* Java 11 javax.crypto
 * bouncycastle FIPS 1.0
-* OpenSSL on the stemcell.
+* OpenSSL on the stemcell
-* Java Cryptography Architecture
-* Java Cryptography Extension

 ## What reliability and availability characteristics exist?
 It is a credential management service that is centralized and encrypted.
 It may be deployed in an HA fashion.
 When Credhub is BOSH deployed, a health check is used to ensure availability.